 HELP!
 What vinyl do I use and how???
 Part 1 - HTV

 We have all started at the beginning.
-All started with the thoughts, what the heck is HTV?
+Have all started with the thoughts, what the heck is HTV?
 What do I use to make a mug?
 What?
 Wait!
-I cut HTV mirrored but NOT the adhesive?
-Wait a second what the heck is adhesive?
+I cut HTV mirrored but NOT the adhesive. wait a second what the heck is adhesive?

 HTV stands for Heat Transfer Vinyl but is also sometimes called Iron On.

 This is the only item you will need to cut in a different way.
 Yep, it is a bit of a weirdo that way.
 Likes to stand apart from the rest of the crafting world BUT that is okay.
 The important thing to remember with ALL HTV is to Mirror and cut shiny side down.